Marvel Snap Zone Premium

 Lastly, bots solve an intrinsic problem of Marvel Snap: Cube Distribution.

-So What Facts Do We Know About Bots?
+What Facts Do We Know About Bots?

 There’s a load of different types and tiers:

-A.I like Agatha Harkness and Ego are designed to play completely randomly, but the average matchmaking bot is not.
+A.I. like Agatha Harkness and Ego are designed to play completely randomly, but the average matchmaking bot is not.
 Files for the latest huge list of bot names for the latest patch (January 31, 2023 version 11.18.1) has been datamined by the team working on the Marvel Snap Tracker and MarvelSnap.pro, filled with Known Bot Names and Bot Types, which we’ll offer more details on throughout the article.

 There are 3 major types of names listed: